FeGrillo/FeGrillo/README.md

 - :sun_with_face: I'm Brazilian and I was born in Rio de Janeiro.
 - :parachute: I work at an Artifitial Intelligence company as a Metainformation Intern Analyst.
 - :rainbow: I love building things from scratch, being involved in projects and creating a sense of comunity with people around me.
-- 📚 I'm studying now to become a data analyst/business analyst.
+- 📚 I'm studying now to become a Data Analyst/Business Analyst.
 - 🍃 I'm kinda addicted to tea, chocolate and books.

   <hr/>